This post may contain affiliate links which won’t change your price but will share some commission.

-This Crock Pot Freezer Meal Chili Recipe is an easy, delicious combination of seasonal vegetables, beans, and seasonings.
+This healthy Crockpot freezer meal chili is an easy, delicious combination of vegetables, beans, and seasonings.
 Freeze the ingredients ahead of time for a no-effort slow cooker meal.

 Crockpot Freezer Meal Chili Recipe

 - 14 oz diced tomatoes

 - 10 oz Rotel tomatoes and chili peppers